dodopizza/httpclient-resilience-policies/README.md

 ## Retry policy

-The retry policy handles the situation when the http request fails because of transient error and reties the attempt to complete the request.
+The retry policy handles the situation when the http request fails because of transient error and retries the attempt to complete the request.

 The library provides interface `IRetrySettings` to setup retry policy.
 There are two predefined implementations provided: